Importante: Ora bo tin keho bai tèst, asta ora bo tin keho leve manera fèrkout, doló di garganta anto keintura.

 Belangrijk: Bij klachten laat je testen, ook bij beginnende klachten zoals verkoudheid, wat keelpijn en verhoging.

-Op 3 maart 2021 zijn er 40 actieve gevallen van Covid-19 op Bonaire.
-Eén van de actieve gevallen is een bezoeker van het eiland.
+Op 9 maart 2021 zijn er 129 actieve gevallen van Covid-19 op Bonaire.
+Eén van de actieve gevallen is een bezoeker op het eiland.
 De overige actieve gevallen zijn bewoners van Bonaire.
-Er zijn gisteren 37 personen getest en het resultaat van 16 personen is positief.
-Er is 1 persoon overleden.
-Er is 1 ziekenhuisopname door Covid-19.
+Er zijn gisteren 53 personen getest en het resultaat van 23 personen is positief.
+Zeven (7) mensen zijn hersteld van Covid-19.
+Er zijn 2 ziekenhuisopnames door Covid-19.

 Heb je klachten?
 Laat je testen.
 Belangrijk is om het resultaat thuis in quarantaine af te wachten.
 Ga niet de straat op, omdat je anderen kan besmetten.
 Om het aantal besmettingen omlaag te krijgen is het belangrijk om je te houden aan de instructies, zoals 1.5 meter afstand houden en handen wassen om besmetting met het coronavirus te voorkomen.